Our 78th season and still going strong

 The PVS created a much-loved education program for third- and fourth-graders in the Franklin County schools in 1994, consisting of a six-week classroom unit, visits to classrooms by PVS musicians, and a final education concert during the school day by the adult orchestra.

 The Pioneer Valley Symphony has also gained national recognition for its programming of contemporary music, earning three ASCAP awards for adventurous programming: In 1997, 2011, and 2014.

 What makes us unique

-The fifty musicians who presented the premiere concert of the Pioneer Valley Symphony in the Greenfield High School auditorium on December 10, 1939, became an organization that has enhanced the cultural life of thousands of music lovers here in Western Massachusetts for more than 76 years.
+The fifty musicians who presented the premiere concert of the Pioneer Valley Symphony in the Greenfield High School auditorium on December 10, 1939, became an organization that has enhanced the cultural life of thousands of music lovers here in Western Massachusetts for over 75 years.
 When Alexander Leslie, the first conductor, led that group of dedicated and devoted amateur musicians through those early seasons and provided a wide ranging community with the opportunity to listen to and participate in music making of the highest quality, he established a tradition – a tradition of imaginative, creative, challenging programs that offered listeners the finest works from the symphonic repertoire.
 The enthusiasm and commitment of those “pioneer symphonists” prompted the NY Herald Tribune music critic, Virgil Thomson, to write: “The program was distinguished, the playing admirable.
 Rarely have I heard an amateur orchestral concert so glowing with musical life.”

 That observation and praise is certainly applicable to today’s Pioneer Valley Symphony Orchestra, Chorus, and Youth Orchestra.
 The musical forces assembled throughout the seasons past have presented programs that exemplify the reason for PVS – the love of making music.
 This season, which continues our tradition of providing exciting and challenging programs for an appreciative audience, promises much more of the same.